 I do not agree with how all surgeons have been taught to measure and size women for implants.
 Better said, I do not agree with how all surgeons haven't been taught to measure and size women for implants.
-No one has ever determined an accurate, reproducible process to measure a woman's breasts and chest wall.
+No one has ever determined a standardized, accurate, reproducible process to measure a woman's breasts and chest wall.
 I will expound on this a little bit later when I describe my consultation process, but this is a critical point to make.
 I believe that surgeons start with the wrong implant dimensions and therefore have higher complication rates.
 More about my unique measuring and sizing technique later; I am currently in the process of publishing this method.

-Another way to describe the issue is that they are trying to force implants to stay in place that are too wide for a woman's frame.
+Another way to describe the issue is that they are trying to force implants into spaces that are too wide for a woman's frame.
 The tissue responsible for supporting the implants becomes overwhelmed by the size and pressure of the implant and the tissue stretches and gives way resulting in malpositioning and bottoming out.
 In my opinion the result was almost certain from the beginning because of erroneous planning.

 Instead of rethinking the process and planning differently, surgeons are now trying to reinforce the tissue to strengthen it.
-I can understand how they might arrive at this conclusion, but in my opinion it remains equally flawed.
+I can understand how they might arrive at this conclusion, but in my opinion, it remains equally flawed.
 If the tissue is not strong enough to support the position of the implant by itself then suturing mesh to that same, weak tissue is also unlikely to succeed.
 To help you understand the problem a little better let's compare the tissue to a retaining wall.
-If a retaining wall is not anchored strongly enough to prevent earth from moving, then nailing a tarp on the inside of the wall isn't going to change the outcome; the earth is still going to move.
+If a retaining wall is not anchored strongly enough to prevent the earth from moving, then nailing a tarp on the inside of the wall isn't going to change the outcome; the earth is still going to move.

 If it isn't already obvious let me just say it: I'm not a fan of mesh.
 Never have been.
 Now you might say what harm can come from mesh, just put it in there just in case it might help.
 Seriously?
 Let me list the reasons why you shouldn't just put mesh in there with the hopes of it helping.
-It's more expensive typically by thousands of dollars (I'm not going to give a reference here to support this claim because it is obviously true).
+It's more expensive, typically by thousands of dollars.
 Most of the information regarding complications comes from breast reconstruction literature and not cosmetic breast surgery, but the literature is clear that using mesh opens the door for potential complications.
-These complications include: infection (significantly increased risk), seroma (fluid trapped under the tissue), failure of reconstruction (the mesh didn't hold the position of the implant like it was intended), palpability of the mesh due to folds or stiffness of the material, overall increased cost, abnormal breast shape, patient dissatisfaction, and malpositioning.189-197
+These complications include: infection (significantly increased risk), seroma (fluid trapped under the tissue), failure of reconstruction (the mesh didn't hold the position of the implant like it was intended), palpability of the mesh due to folds or stiffness of the material, overall increased cost, abnormal breast shape, patient dissatisfaction, and malpositioning.230-238